learnbyexample/Python_Basics/README.md

 * Visit [Python re(gex)?](https://github.com/learnbyexample/py_regular_expressions) repo for a book on regular expressions
 * [Python resources for everybody](https://learnbyexample.github.io/py_resources/) for a curated and searchable collection, including resources for complete beginners to programming
 * For more related resources, visit [scripting course](https://github.com/learnbyexample/scripting_course) and my programming blog https://learnbyexample.github.io

----

-:warning: :warning: I'm no longer actively working on this repo.
-I'm archiving this repo for now, might come back later to update the book to newer Python version, add more content, etc.

----

 <br>